atirut-w/atirut-w/README.md

 # About me
 Hi!
 My name is Atirut and I am a hobbyist programmer.
-Most of the projects I made are to play around with stuff, but there are some projects I am actively working on, too.
+Most of my projects were made to play around with stuff, but there are some projects I am actively working on, too.

 ## Work and education
 I am currently studying computer science at Kasetsart University and working as an assistant at a school in Bang Lamung.